Genoa Peak (Croajingolong National Park)

 Nature being nature, sometimes conditions can change at short notice.
 It’s a good idea to check this page ahead of your visit for any updates.

-The following eight areas are closed because of the 2019/2020 bushfires and coastal erosion caused by ongoing heavy rainfall.
+The following areas are closed because of the 2019/2020 bushfires and coastal erosion caused by heavy rainfall.
 Visitors are unable to access the Point Hicks Lighthouse, Thurra River Campground, and nearby walking tracks.
-Parks Victoria continue to maintain surveillance and security of these areas.
-Please continue to monitor this site for updates and change of conditions.
+Parks Victoria continue to maintain surveillance and security of these areas as works continue to reinstate access.

 · Point Hicks Lightstation